derick-schoonbee/docker-jenkins/README.md

     $ cd share #You can now run the docker commands below

     TOTO: Create shell commands to auto start and restart jenkins.
 Could use fleetctrl services for this.

+#### Running docker:

+You can install the docker client on your host or you can connect to the VM via vagrant:

+    $ vagrant ssh

+    # Now you can run your docker commands:
+    core@core-01 ~ $ docker version
+    Client version: 0.11.1
+    Client API version: 1.11
+    Go version (client): go1.2
+    Git commit (client): fb99f99
+    Server version: 0.11.1
+    Server API version: 1.11
+    Git commit (server): fb99f99
+    Go version (server): go1.2

 ### Build Jenkins